andy-netgenius/panssh/README.md

 * For recent Ubuntu distributions, you can probably use `/usr/local/share/bash-completion/completions/`
 * For MacOS, maybe `/opt/homebrew/etc/bash_completion.d/` or `usr/local/etc/bash_completion.d`, depending on your system.

-Test tab-completion by entering `panssh ` then pressing the tab key.
+Test tab-completion by entering `panssh ` then pressing the tab key (create a sites configuration file first).

 ### Optional: tab-completion of remote directory and file names